-The Halo laser is unique in that it uses two different types of lasers to address multiple facets of the skin at once.
-It's got an ablative laser setting that quickly vaporizes damaged tissue on the epidermis, as well as a non-ablative laser that penetrates deeper layers of the skin to stimulate collagen regeneration.
+The Halo® laser is unique in that it uses two different types of lasers to address multiple facets of the skin at once in a hybrid manner.
+It has an ablative laser setting that quickly vaporizes damaged tissue on the epidermis, as well as a non-ablative laser that penetrates deeper layers of the skin to stimulate collagen regeneration.
 The ablative laser corrects textural irregularities and can reduce pore size.
-Non-ablative laser energy can reach the dermis to break up pigmentation caused by sun damage and also stimulate collagen proliferation for more comprehensive tissue recovery.
+The non-ablative laser energy can reach the deeper layers of the dermis to break up pigmentation caused by sun damage while also stimulating collagen proliferation for more comprehensive tissue recovery and improved skin quality.

-The Halo Laser is safe for a variety of skin types & skin tones, even many darker skin tones.
-Halo precisely targets mild to severe skin damage to your face, neck, hands, and décolletage, including:
+Halo® is safe for a variety of skin types and skin tones, even many darker skin tones.
+Halo® precisely targets mild to severe skin damage to your face, neck, hands, and décolletage, including:

 - Discoloration caused by sun damage